expo/expo/docs/pages/bare/updating-your-app.md

 ],
 ```

 Assets with paths matching the given patterns will be pre-downloaded by clients before the update that uses them will launch.
-If you have an asset that should be lazily downloaded at runtime rather than before your JavaScript is evaluated, you can use `assetBundlePatterns` to exclude it while still `require`ing it in your JavaScript source.
+If you have an asset that should be lazily downloaded at runtime rather than before your JavaScript is evaluated, you can use `assetBundlePatterns` to exclude it while still importing it in your JavaScript source.

 Note that in order to use `expo-asset` successfully, you must use the `--assetPlugins` option to provide the Metro bundler with the `node_modules/expo-asset/tools/hashAssetFiles` plugin when you create your JavaScript bundle.
 If you use `expo export` or `expo publish` to create your update, this will be done automatically for you.